-We start with the cross section.
-In order to examine the effect of the size of the state sector on entry barriers at the prefecture level, we estimate equation (13) in the cross section for each of the years 1995, 2004, and 2008, where $\ln(1 - \psi){p,t}$ is the log gross entry barrier in prefecture p in year t, $e{p,t}^{SOE}$ is the employment share of the state sector in prefecture p in year t, $X{p,t}$ is a vector of prefecture characteristics that might also influence entry barriers, and $\epsilon{p,t}$ is an idiosyncratic error term:
+We start by studying the empirical covariates for the entry barrier in the cross section.
+Utilizing data for 1995, 2004 and 2008, we estimate equation (12) in the cross section, where $\ln(1-\psi){p,t}$ is the log gross entry barrier in prefecture p in year t, $S{p,t}$ is the employment share of the state sector in prefecture p in year t, $X{p,t}$ is a vector of prefecture characteristics that might also influence entry barriers, and $\epsilon{p,t}$ is an idiosyncratic error term:

-$$\ln(1 - \psi){p,t} = \beta_0 + \beta e{p,t}^{SOE} + X{p,t} \gamma' + \epsilon{p,t} \,. \tag{13}$$
+$$\ln(1 - \psi){p,t} = \beta_0 + \beta \cdot S{p,t} + X{p,t} \gamma' + \epsilon{p,t}.$$ (12)

-For 1995, we have information on the profitability of SOE firms in each prefecture, as well as fiscal revenue per government worker in each prefecture.
+Using data from the 1990 Census, we control for prefecture-level differences in educational attainment, labor force participation, and the share of workers in agriculture.
+In addition, for 1995 we have information on the profitability of SOE firms in each prefecture, as well as fiscal revenue per government worker in each prefecture.
 For 2004, we also have fiscal data, but do not have information from the enterprise census on profitability.
-Note that the number of government workers is determined exogenously - set by a centrally determined policy rule - as a percentage of the registered population.
-Since registered migration is limited, the differences in fiscal revenue per worker must therefore largely reflect differences on the revenue side.
+Since the number of government workers is determined exogenously - set by a centrally determined policy rule as a percentage of the registered population - differences in fiscal revenue per worker must largely reflect differences on the revenue side.
+Effects of these variables on the entry wedge could be working through a number of alternative channels.
+In prefectures where SOEs were less profitable, local governments may have been more concerned about competition from non-state firms that could have reduced SOE profitability.
+Fewer rents in the SOEs may have also made local officials more predatory towards the non-state sector.
+More fiscal resources, some of which came from SOEs, may have had the opposite effect on cadre behavior towards private firms, and made it easier for local governments to make complementary investments to support the state sector.

-Because of potential concerns of endogeneity in the share of the state sector, we also estimate equation (13) using three cross-sectional IV variable specifications. $IV{lag}$ uses as an instrument the lagged value, $e{p,t-1}^{SOE}$ , of the SOE employment share of prefecture p, where the lagged value refers to the SOE employment share in prefecture p, observed in the previous Chinese Industrial Census (CIC).
-For example, the SOE share in the 1992 CIC is used as an instrument for the 1995 data, the 1995 CIC is used as an instrument for 2004, etc.

-The next two instruments exploit information on the size of the state sector in 1978.
-As argued earlier, the share of the state sector in a province (and thus a prefecture) heavily reflects historical factors, most notably, the 3rd Front policies in the 1960s under the Chinese Communist Party (CCP) (Naughton (1988)), and the decision of the National People's Party (KMT) to move industrial capacity inland during the Sino-Japanese War (1936-1945) and the Civil War (1945-1949) (Brandt, Ma and Rawski (2017a)).
+Because of potential concerns of endogeneity in the share of the state sector, we also estimate equation (12) using a set of alternative IVs.
+IV{lag} uses as an instrument the lagged value, $S{p,t-1}$, of the SOE employment share of prefecture p, where the lagged value refers to the SOE employment share in prefecture p, observed in the previous Chinese Industrial Census (CIC).
+The next two instruments exploit information on the size of the state sector in 1978, which itself heavily reflects historical factors exogenous to prefectures such as the Third Front policies under the CCP in the 1960s and early 1970s and the Kuomointang (KMT) shift of industrial capacity inland (see Naughton (1988) and Brandt, Ma and Rawski (2017)).
 Reflecting these policies, coastal provinces had less manufacturing activity per capita and also a smaller role of the state sector in manufacturing than the interior provinces when reforms began in the late 1970s.
-We construct the $IV{1978}$ instrument by using the 1995 Chinese Industrial Census, restricting the sample to firms established in or before 1978, and using this sample to compute an SOE employment share for prefecture p.
-Finally, we run the analysis at the province level and construct the $IV{prov}$ instrument at the province level using 1978 provincial data on SOE output shares in industry.
+We construct the IV{1978} instrument using the sample of firms in the 1995 Census that were established in or before 1978, and compute an SOE employment share for prefecture p.
+Because of limited firm exit between 1978 and 1995, this provides a good measure of the size of the state sector in 1978.
+Finally, we run the analysis at the province level and construct the IV{prov} instrument at the province level using 1978 provincial data on SOE output shares in industry.